What is a Melody in Music?

 What is a melodic tag?

 A melodic tag is a short musical phrase that appears after the antecedent phrase of a melody.
-It is used for transition into the consequent phrase or to heighten interest in that consequent phrase.
+It is used to transition into the consequent phrase or to heighten interest in that consequent phrase.
 A small melodic tag usually occurs after the antecedent phrase, but not always.

 What is a musical phrase?